All Episodes

 Hello, Rush.

-And uh my brother Pete turned me on to you during the Clinton years, and I've been listening ever since.
+And my brother Pete turned me on to you during the Clinton years, and I've been listening ever since.

 Thank you, sir.

-She's female, she's loaded with real world experience, and I don't know if you ever watched her, Rush, but she's really wonderful, and uh she's all about personal accountability.
+And I don't know if you ever watched her, Rush, but she's really wonderful.

-Well, that she's disqualified.
+Well, she's disqualified.

-Uh real truth detector.
+Real truth detector.

-No, no, because she's truth detector.
+No, because she's a truth detector.

-Uh look for social justice.
+Look for social justice.

 Having more fun than a human being should be allowed to have Rush Limbaugh meeting and surpassing all audience expectations.

-By the way, folks, I don't know if you've heard this or not, but I have somehow made Time magazine's list of the 100 most influential people in the world.
+By the way, folks, I don't know if you've heard this or not, but I have somehow made Time Magazine's list of the 100 most influential people in the world.

 I am number 38 in the top 100 most influential people in the world.